docker/docs/compose/networking.md

         external:
           name: my-pre-existing-network

-Instead of attemping to create a network called `[projectname]_default`, Compose will look for a network called `my-pre-existing-network` and connect your app's containers to it.
+Instead of attempting to create a network called `[projectname]_default`, Compose will look for a network called `my-pre-existing-network` and connect your app's containers to it.